-In 2019, African startups received an estimated $1.3 billion in startup funding, an increase of $800million from 2015.
+In 2019, investing in African startups grew rapidly, with startups receiving an estimated $1.3 billion in funding, an increase of $800million from 2015.
 Though African tech companies are growing at record speed, some question whether the availability of capital for startups in Africa has reached its final form.

 According to Sum, “[Venture capital] investment needs to be 5-6%,” before it is enough to sustain the booming African startup space.

 Funding for African startups tends to be sparse across the board, especially in the early stage before many startups are able to display significant revenue or profit.
 Before this gap is filled, bigger players need to view the African startup market as viable.

 Anton Van Vlaanderen, a partner at 4Di Capital, believes that “good stories” might be what’s needed.